rajusingh7777/singh_raju_spring2017/Final/readme.md

 # ANALYSIS OF BOSTON CRIME

-# Brief Introduction of Analysis-
+# BRIEF INTRODUCTION OF ANALYSIS-

 # Objective of Analysis:

 I have around six years of Boston crime records.
 I want to analyze the crime pattern of Boston over the six year and how crimes go change over the different neighborhood (Districts) of Boston.

 # What are those Analysis:

-1.
+1. Crime over year besides over week- what crime and why it cause.
-2.
+2. Crime over the different neighborhood (Districts) of Boston
-3.
+3. Police Patrolling/Stops and Crime Analysis in Boston

 # Conclusion of the Analysis:

 Post Analysis we deduce the information that what and why certain crimes takes place on a particule day of a neighborhood (District) of Boston.
 Also, plottings have been done on Boston map to illustrate lucid pattern over different Boston's districts.

-# Details of the Analysis performed-
+# DETAILS OF THE ANALYSIS PERFORMED-

-# Analysis 1: Crime over year besides over week- what crime and why it cause.
+# Analysis 1: Crime over year besides over week- what crime and why it cause

 1. Analysing the number of crime indicents in Boston over the years.
 2. Through pandas read csv function, access the processed data where merged crime database was placed.